By: Team T08-4 Since: Jan 2019 Licence: MIT

 -

-deletes the participant at index 2 in the results of thefind
+delete 1deletes the participant at index 2 in the results of thefindcommand.

 4.6.2.
 Deleting a group : delete_g